AlexBula/assembly/README.md

 # Assembly Projects

-## This repository contains code in both x86_64 and ARM format
+## This repository contains code for both x86_64 and ARM architecture

 ### Included projects: